 If a driver is intoxicated and causes a motor vehicle accident with injuries, the victim will likely have a valid personal injury claim against that driver.
-If the injuries are severe or fatal, there might not be sufficient insurance policy limits to cover the damages.
-If that happens, the law in Pennsylvania law allows an injury victim to pursue damages from other people or entities pursuant to the Pennsylvania Dram Shop Law.
+If the injuries are severe or fatal, there might not be sufficient insurance or liability insurance policy limits to cover the damages, including medical expenses, lost wages, and pain and suffering.
+If that happens, the law in Pennsylvania allows an injury victim to pursue damages from other people or entities pursuant to the Pennsylvania Dram Shop Law.
+An experienced dram shop attorney can help you recover maximum compensation from multiple defendants, including bars, restaurants, and nightclubs that negligently over-served the intoxicated driver.

 What’s a Dram Shop?

 The term “dram shop” came over to America with the Mayflower.
-It generally describes a commercial establishment that’s engaged in the sale of alcoholic beverages.
+It generally describes a commercial establishment that’s engaged in the sale of alcoholic beverages, such as taverns, nightclubs, and restaurants.
 Not only does the statute contemplate bars, but it also includes services like catering businesses that provide alcoholic beverages at events and private parties in or around Philadelphia.
+Understanding what constitutes over-service and how to prove visible intoxication is critical in dram shop litigation.

 The Applicable Statute

 Pennsylvania’s dram shop statute is found at section 4-497 of the Pennsylvania Liquor Code.
 It provides that the seller of alcoholic beverages may be held liable for injuries or deaths that were caused by “visibly intoxicated” or underage customers if the seller sold or furnished alcoholic beverages to those people.
-The legal age for the consumption of alcoholic beverages in Pennsylvania is 21 years old.
-The statute also includes people who are “insane,” “habitual drunkards” or people of “known untempered habits.”
+The legal age for the consumption of alcoholic beverages in Pennsylvania is 21 years old, and the BAC legal limit for DUI is 0.08%.
+The statute also includes people who are “insane,” “habitual drunkards,” or people of “known untempered habits.”
 The two most common scenarios for dram shop actions are auto accidents and batteries after leaving a bar.
+A knowledgeable dram shop lawyer can establish server liability and bartender negligence through a thorough investigation of the establishment’s alcohol service practices.

 Can an Employer be Sued Under the Pennsylvania Dram Shop Statute?

-The general rule in Pennsylvania is that those who serve alcoholic beverages at a private party who is not acting as part of a business that sells such beverages cannot be sued under Pennsylvania’s dram shop laws.
+The general rule in Pennsylvania is that those who serve alcoholic beverages at a private party who are not acting as part of a business that sells such beverages cannot be sued under Pennsylvania’s dram shop laws.
+This is known as social host liability, which differs from commercial establishment liability.
 That’s a big reason why many people and businesses have private events at licensed commercial establishments.
-Any dram shop liability would likely be attributable to the commercial establishment rather than a host, business or employer.
+Any dram shop liability would likely be attributable to the commercial establishment rather than a host, business, or employer.

 Two Dead and Two Injured in Bristol Interstate 95 Crash

-A 37-year-old Bristol Township man has been charged with two counts of murder in the third degree, aggravated assault, homicide by vehicle, aggravated assault by vehicle and several other charges in an early December, 2019 crash after two people died and two others were injured in an alleged drunken driving crash.
+A 37-year-old Bristol Township man has been charged with two counts of murder in the third degree, aggravated assault, homicide by vehicle, aggravated assault by vehicle, and several other charges in an early December 2019 crash after two people died and two others were injured in an alleged drunken driving crash.
 The tragedy occurred on Interstate 95 near the Bristol Township connector when the man is reported to have slammed into the rear of a minivan.
 Apparently, the van was having mechanical issues, and the driver was moving slowly on the highway with the van’s emergency flashers activated.
 The driver who allegedly caused the crash had reportedly been drinking at a company function in Center City and stopped off at a bar on the way home.
 The police investigation into the crash showed that the man was traveling at a minimum speed of 106 mph at the time of impact.
-His blood alcohol content was reportedly between .151 and .169.
+His blood alcohol content was reportedly between .151 and .169, more than double the legal limit.